spica-engine/site/docs/content/start/getting-started.md

 ### Differences Between Spica API and Spica Client

-Spica Development Engine divided into two parts because of principal differences.
+Spica Development Engine is divided into two parts because of principal differences.

-Spica Client, is a user-friendly admin panel for those who like to manage their development process from a panel with a few clicks.
+Spica Client is a user-friendly admin panel for those who like to manage their development process from a panel with a few clicks.

 Spica API, on the other hand, is a fully controllable REST API.